LionAG/Chat-GPT-Save/README.md

 ## How to use

-The extension requires manual adding to the browser as it is not currently published.
+The extension requires manual adding to the browser as it is not yet signed.

 1. Download and unpack the archive.
 2. Open Firefox, type `about:debugging` in the address bar.